 • Botulinum toxin (Botox)

-For more details read our article on migraine prevention medications aka prophylactics.
-There are some people that the above types of treatment do not help.
-Finding effective relief can become just like another full time job.
+For more details read my article on migraine prevention medications aka prophylactics.
+If you are one of the people that the above types of treatment do not help... then finding effective relief can become just like another full time job.

-Chronic daily migraines definitely have the ability to interfere with your life.
+Chronic daily migraines definitely have the ability to interfere (and destroy) with your life.

 Your relationships, your job, and your quality of life, can definitely present you with challenges in a normal situation, never mind when you add the physical, emotional and spiritual challenges of suffering from daily migraines.

 For example: fresh meat like chicken or beef, fish, fresh vegetables, and fruit have no labels!
 It is so easy to steam some fish or bake it in the oven for 20 minutes and steam some veggies.
-Simple clean, organic, if you can afford it - works!
-We know that really, don’t we.
+Simple, clean, organic, if you can afford it... works well!

-There are some alternative therapies that have been effective for some migraine sufferers.
+There are some alternative therapies that can be effective.
 These include: acupuncture, biofeedback, meditation, massage, electrical stimulation of the occipital nerve, and herbs, vitamins and minerals.
-You might like to read natural migraine prevention.

 Finding a way to relax is essential.
 I think the easiest way is to lay down in a dark room and listen to a guided relaxation CD.
-I love these ones:
+Here's an option you can check out for free:

 That should get you started!